• About

 Is Cricut Infusible Ink worth it?

 I do think that it is worth trying out and using.
-Cricut offers a large variety of colors and patterns.
+Cricut offers a large variety of colors and patterns, and each colorful design makes it more tempting to try out.
 With making your own sublimation, it can be trickier to find those right color combos.
-It makes it easier than ever to make high-quality products that don’t flake, fade, or peel away.
+It makes it easier than ever to make high-quality products that don’t flake, fade, or peel away, and bring vibrant colors.
 It’s pretty easy to use.
 There are a lot of projects in Design Space specifically designed to work with Infusible Ink.

 Cricut Infusible Ink vs Iron-On Vinyl – What is the difference?